Table of Contents

 So adding value allows businesses to charge customers higher prices than the dollars they spend paying suppliers.
 The higher added value should be positively correlated with the profits they generate.

-Differentiate the product offered
+Differentiate the products offered

 Adding value is a way to differentiate your product from other products in the market.
 As a result, customers have reasons to continue to buy your product over your competitor’s products.